Ajay-2022-Soft-Tech/Clean_Coding/README.md

 Copy code
 # Movie API App

-This is a Flutter application that allows users to browse a list of movies.
 The app uses Bloc for state management and includes a login system.
 The app fetches movie data from a custom API.
 2. Features
 List the main features of your app.